 ✥ ✥ ✥

-While a PBI is a written artifact that appears on the Product Backlog, much of the information passed from the Product Owner to the Developers occurs verbally in Scrum planning events.
+While a PBI is a written artifact that appears on the Product Backlog, much of the information passed from the Product Owner to the Developers occurs verbally and interactively in Scrum planning events.
 A question-and-answer form of exchange, after an initial presentation by the Product Owner, is totally appropriate.
 A common pitfall is for the Product Owner to instead turn a PBI into a comprehensive document that developers can read to minimize the amount of interaction the Product Owner will need with the Developers.
 As a rule of thumb, PBIs should start lightweight and grow in detail and specificity as time progresses.
 The PBI may nonetheless carry detailed market information that will be important to realize the PBI (such as detailed response time requirements, or limitations on size or weight), because such information reflects a Product Owner or team decision on the nature of the deliverable.

 Make sure that the PBIs reflect any and all business and development dependencies between the work tasks necessary to deliver them.
 For PBIs that depend on a particular calendar date (for example, because they are awaiting delivery of a previously ordered part with a promised delivery date) use Fixed-Date PBI.